Operating environment

 In Europe, one of the most significant changes in the operating environment is the European Plastic Strategy and European Commission’s Single-Use Plastics Directive (SUPD).
 The directive aims to protect the environment and reduce marine pollution.
 SUPD impacts many end products made of nonwovens as many wipes are traditionally made at least partially from raw materials containing plastic.
 Labeling requirements under the Directive for single-use products containing plastic entered into force in 2021.

-Initiatives similar to SUPD have emerged also in other regions as concerns over sewer blockages and marine pollution caused by, among other reasons, the inappropriate disposal of nonwoven products have been raised.
+Initiatives similar to SUPD have also emerged in other regions as concerns over sewer blockages and marine pollution caused by, among other reasons, the inappropriate disposal of nonwoven products have increased.

-The need for more ecological and sustainable nonwoven products is clear, and Suominen is well positioned to respond to the growing demand to help its customers to be more sustainable in their product offering.
+The need for more ecological and sustainable nonwoven products is clear, and Suominen is well positioned to respond to the growing demand, supporting customers in creating more sustainable product offerings.

 Demographic megatrends support our growth

 New needs are emerging with aging populations and changing healthcare models.
-The demand for nonwovens used in, for example, medical applications and incontinence products is increasing.
+The demand for nonwovens used in medical applications and incontinence products is increasing.
 On the other hand, the need to find cost-effective solutions to combat bacteria and viruses is also contributing to the increase in demand for nonwovens in the healthcare sector.

 Risks and uncertainties